-I recently overheard my son say something to his young child, and I had the sense that it wouldn’t work out well for them.
+I recently overheard my son say something to his child, and I had the sense that it wouldn’t work out well for them.
 It wasn’t serious.
-Just one of those statements we make to our kids, subtly manipulating them to do what we want, because it’s important to us or just more convenient.
+Just one of those statements we make to our kids, subtly manipulating them to do what we want them to do, often because it’s just more convenient for us.

 My son trusts me, so I caught his eye.
 He stopped, took a breath, and said, “I got it!”
 And in the flash of an insight, he understood the impact of what he’d said on his child.
 And we both knew he would find a different approach next time.

-From their first day, our babies need our focused attention.
+From their first day in the world, our babies need our focused attention.
 And they learn quickly that they can get it by crying or screaming.
-In fact, it’s the first lesson we all learn in life: “If I just lie here quietly, I might get ignored.
+In fact, it’s the first lesson we all learn in life: “If I just lie here quietly, I might be ignored.
 But if I act unhappy, I’ll get attention!”

-Life’s fast and full for everyone.
-But if our kids learn early that “positive behavior gets me ignored,” they’ll do whatever it takes to get a response from us.
+Life’s fast and full for all of us.
+But if our kids learn early that, “Positive behavior will get me ignored,” they’ll do whatever it takes to get a response from us.
 They might even develop a belief that negative behavior is their purpose.